pgfmc/Duel-Sumo/README.md

 Spigot plugin implementing the Duel System

-when run for the first time, put loadout.yml from the lib folder into the PGFduel folder in plugins. this file is the inventory that is used during a duel.
+when run for the first time, put loadout.yml from the lib folder into the PGFduel folder in plugins. that file is the inventory that is used during a duel.